 - Increasing the awareness of and educating stakeholders on SAI roles and responsibilities;

 - Providing easy-to-understand, practical, visually-friendly reports and recommendations; and

 A capacity to manage, analyze and interpret performance and evaluation data is important for conducting audits, as are nurturing a culture of evaluation and foresight within SAIs and building necessary skills.

 Data analysis, analytics, Artificial Intelligence (AI) and machine learning are innovations that make data valuable in promoting the efficiency, accountability, effectiveness and transparency of public administration.
 Developing problem-solving and data analytics skills that allow auditors to identify patterns within the sheer quantity of data available is crucial for SAIs.

-Reflecting on how INTOSAI could contribute to raising auditors of the future, Yli-Viikari noted that exchanging lessons learned, using platforms to exchange results of our experimentations, and learning from our stakeholders are key steps to building the capacities of auditors and audit teams.
+Reflecting on how INTOSAI can contribute to raising auditors of the future, Yli-Viikari noted that exchanging lessons learned, using platforms to exchange results of experimentations, and learning from our stakeholders are key steps to building the capacities of auditors and audit teams.
 Multidisciplinary teams can be useful, as they are able to provide a diversified look at a problem.

-INCOSAI participants took part in a multifaceted dialogue highlighting SAI experiences and uncovered new ways to increase the value and benefits SAIs contribute to global public policy changes.
+INCOSAI participants took part in a multifaceted dialogue featuring SAI experiences and uncovered new ways to increase the value and benefits SAIs contribute to global public policy changes.
 Today’s circumstances call for better audit quality and new audit approaches and require SAIs to prepare for emerging challenges and aptly respond to changes in national governance.

-As Marta Acosta Zúñiga, Comptroller General of the Republic of Costa Rica noted, “We have different abilities and capacities, but it is important for all of us to achieve national goals.”
+As Marta Acosta Zúñiga, Comptroller General of the Republic of Costa Rica, noted, “We have different abilities and capacities, but it is important for all of us to achieve national goals.”